RahulTandel02/assesment/README.md

-**NOTE: There two branchs for frontend and backend repectivelty, Please take pull from both the branch**
+**NOTE: There two branchs for frontend and backend respectively, Please take pull from both the branch**

 # Frontend